aparkgh/infinitywire/README.md

 **InfinityWire** is a custom-built wired USB HID mouse featuring Micro-USB charging[^1].

+InfinityWire is the wireless version of the initial project, [ZeroWire](https://github.com/aparkgh/zerowire).

 ## **Components Used**
 > [!NOTE]
 > **Note:** A multimeter is required to tune the DC boost converter to 5V.